-Facebook Inc.’s Operations Management, 10 Decision Areas
+Facebook’s (Meta’s) Operations Management, 10 Decision Areas

 1. Design of Goods and Services.
 Part of Facebook’s design strategy is to continuously innovate its products.
 In this decision area, the objective is to achieve a product design that aligns with business goals through operations management streamlining.
-In the case of Facebook Inc., continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
+In this case, continuous innovation of the social media network and mobile apps, along with new product development, is seen as a strategic approach to ensure the company’s competitiveness in the long term.
 Facebook’s (Meta’s) marketing mix or 4P is partially based on the outputs involving this operations management area.
 The company develops its marketing strategies to accommodate the design of services offered to target customers.

-Productivity at Facebook Inc.
+Productivity at Facebook (Meta Platforms)

 - Number of servers per day (Data center productivity)